CONNECTING IN REAL LIFE

 Love.
 Purpose.
 Meaning.
 Belonging and being deeply connected…we all need these things.
 With them, our ordinary lives are transformed into extraordinary Christian lives.

-Small groups are an amazing way to really immerse yourself in your faith with the personal attention, encouragement, prayerful support, and accountability you need for sustained spiritual growth.
+Connecting with a small group of friends about faith matters is an amazing way to really immerse yourself in your faith with the personal attention, encouragement, prayerful support, and accountability you need for sustained spiritual growth.

 Discover the power of real life change.

-Hosting a Small Group
+Hosting a Small Group of friends

 is as easy as 1-2-3!